RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - All users who sign up and sign in, can access all the features of the website and can create, edit, and delete their posts.

 ## User Personas
+As mentioned in Site Goals, the users expected to be visiting this website regularly are going to be kids, students, parents and teachers.
+I created 4 fictional characters which represents the target users.
+The user personas with their needs, goals and frustrations are enlisted, which helped me design this website with a point of view of distinct users.
+The link to User Personas can be found [here](docs/agile/user_personas.pdf).

 ## Scope
 - An attractive and intuitive UX experience:
 	1. Website title focus kids as primany users
 	2. Hero-image with information on the site's purpose
 	3. Responsve design
 	4. A clear and straightforward layout
 	5. Footer fixed at the bottom with links to social media
+	6. The user knows which page they are on by the name that appears on the head of each webpage.

 - An easy navigation for the user through all the pages and features
 	1. Navigation Menu with easy access to all links.